marthvon/protopp/README.md

 <mark>NOTE: import is entirely asynchronous.
 Ideally, the prototype extension methods are updated by the time the application runs the code using the extension method.
 But if it fails, use await import('...')</mark>
 Although, the idea is to not block the main js thread, but in a big application like react project or something - the assumption is that the updating of the prototypes happens instantaneous while react setups.
 In the future, I'm open to propositions that make it more manageable handling it.
-Ideas like maybe export { Promise.all ... import('...') }
+Ideas like maybe export { Promise.all ... import('...') } as a way to bottleneck and check before entering code that may use the prototypes.
+But most of the time, the added prototype methods get added almost instantly.

 ### Custom prototype method list